 If you plan to study abroad, particularly if your plans include independent study, start at least one year in advance of your projected departure and consider the following:

-- Will my credits transfer back to FSU (or another university I attend)? - Do I need my credits to transfer to FSU or is the experience worth possibly losing some credits or delaying my graduation? - Where will I study? - To what countries are my language skills, finances, cultural and academic interests suited?
+- Will my credits transfer back to FSU (or another university I attend)? - Where will I study?

 What's Inside